voldern/kubernetes-preview-github-action/README.md

 ## Infrastructure setup

 You need to have a K8S cluster that is publicly available and authenticates using a certificate and a token for a service account with the right permissions.
+See [ServiceAccount](#serviceaccount) for more details.

-In addition, you need to have an ingress that takes traffic for a wildcard domain and redirects to the correct service.
+In addition, you need to have an ingress that takes traffic for a wildcard domain and forwards it to the correct service.

-You probably also want a controller like [certmanager](https://cert-manager.io/docs/) to generate SSL certificates.
+For AWS you would attach an ACM wildcard certificate to the LoadBalancer that sits in front of the ingress.
+For other setups, you could a controller like [certmanager](https://cert-manager.io/docs/) to generate SSL certificates.

 ### Examples